MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 #### Main menu bar

-Use the app's main navigation bar to switch between the **Migration Manager**, **Transfer Wizard**, and your **Account** details, as well as contact support if you run into any issues during your migration.
+Use our app's main navigation bar to switch between the **Migration Manager**, **Transfer Wizard**, and your **Account** details, as well as contact support if you run into any issues during your migration.

 ![migration top mover](media/migration-top-mover.png)